Skip to main content

 How to Apply for a Thailand Tourist Visa from Dubai (Longer Stays)

-If you plan to stay in Thailand for more than 60 days, the visa exemption is not sufficient and you will need to apply for a tourist visa at the Royal Thai Embassy in Abu Dhabi.
-The tourist visa grants 60 days of stay, extendable by 30 days inside Thailand at a local immigration office — giving a total maximum of 90 days.
-This process requires an embassy visit or can be handled through OraVisa’s courier service from Dubai.
+If you plan to stay in Thailand longer than the visa-exempt period, you will need a tourist visa (TR).
+Since 1 January 2025 these are applied for online through the official Thai e-Visa portal (thaievisa.go.th) — in-person submission at the Royal Thai Embassy in Abu Dhabi has been discontinued.
+The tourist e-Visa grants 60 days of stay, extendable by 30 days inside Thailand at a local immigration office — a total maximum of 90 days.
+OraVisa can prepare and submit your e-Visa application from Dubai.

-1. 1Gather all required documents: passport (6+ months validity), completed application form, 2 passport photos (4x6 cm, white background), UAE residence visa copy, Emirates ID copy, bank statement (3 months), employment letter, return flight booking, and hotel reservation.
+1. 1Gather all required documents: passport (6+ months validity), a recent digital passport photo, UAE residence visa copy, Emirates ID copy, bank statement (3 months), employment letter, return flight booking, and hotel reservation.

 Indian nationals applying for the tourist visa face minimal difficulty at the Thai Embassy in Abu Dhabi.
 The approval rate is very high provided documents are complete.
 OraVisa recommends the tourist visa only if your stay will exceed 60 days — for shorter trips, the free visa exemption is simpler and more cost-effective.